Dependent Neglect Proceedings in Tennessee

 Brighter DaySM Law’s Legal Team Handles Dependent and Neglect Cases in Cheatham County, Davidson County, Montgomery County, Sumner County, Robertson County, Williamson County, Wilson County, and Throughout Middle Tennessee

-In Tennessee, the Department of Children’s Services and private parties such as relatives, teachers, or even neighbors and family friends can file a petition to the Juvenile Court on behalf of children who are alleged to be both dependent and neglected.
-The court will have jurisdiction in these proceedings and they are designed to safeguard the physical and emotional well-being of dependent and neglected children.
-For assistance with such cases or if you or a loved one know of a dependent child suffering from neglect, contact Brighter DaySM Law’s Tennessee dependency and neglect proceedings attorney today.
+In Tennessee, the Department of Children’s Services and private parties such as relatives, teachers, or even neighbors and family friends can file a petition in the Juvenile Court on behalf of children who are alleged to be dependent and neglected.
+The juvenile court will have jurisdiction in these proceedings and it is specifically designed to safeguard the physical and emotional well-being of children.
+For assistance with such cases or if you or a loved one know of a dependent child suffering from abuse or neglect, contact Brighter DaySM Law to schedule a case evaluation today.

 Table of Contents

 Understanding the Laws that Apply to Dependent and Neglected Cases in Tennessee

 In Tennessee, a dependent and neglected child is defined as follows:

 - He or she is without a parent, guardian, or legal custodian;

 - He or she has a parent, guardian, or someone they live with but that individual is not fit for caring for and fulfilling the needs of the child, whether due to cruelty, mental incapacity, or depravity;

 - He or she is unlawfully kept out of school;

 - He or she is under the unlawful or improper care, supervision, custody, or restraint by a person or institution of any kind;